 - Bake the chicken for 15 minutes.
 Turn over and bake for another 15 minutes.

 - Remove the pan from the oven and starting with the sauce divide the sauce and mozzarella cheese on each chicken cutlet.

-- Place back in the oven and cook for 10 – 15 minutes or until sauce is hot and cheese is melted.
+- Place back in the oven and cook for 10 – 15 minutes or until sauce is hot and cheese melts.
 Serve hot.